 - Tell us how CCSEP can help you in your professional journey

-Every year, the Commission for Assessment & Evaluation recognizes dedicated assessment professionals at convention.
+Historically, CCSEP has offered several awards to acknowledge the great work done by professionals like you.
 The open nominations process allows professionals across the field to nominate themselves and others for recognition of their service.

 Outstanding Contribution to Campus Safety and Emergency Preparedness